filecoin-project/fvm-docs/docs/index.md

 ## Use-cases

-Here are some early use cases that are possible with the FVM.
+Here are some use cases that are possible with the FVM.
 With centralized data centers, a lot of these use cases were incredibly hard, if not impossible.
-With decentralization, we're now making them possible.
+With decentralization and Layer 1 programmability, we are unleashing boundless opportunities.

 ### Dataverse and Data DAOs